SCS

 General Info

-The Student Seminar Series is an informal research seminar by and for SCS graduate students from noon to 1 pm on Tuesdays and Fridays.
-Lunch is provided by the Computer Science Department (personal thanks to Sharon Burks and Debbie Cavlovich!).
+The Student Seminar Series is an informal seminar for SCS graduate students to communicate ideas.
+Each meeting starts at noon and lasts 1 hour.
+Lunch is provided by the Computer Science Department (thanks to Debbie Cavlovich!).
 At each meeting, a different student speaker will give an informal, 40-minute talk about his/her research, followed by questions/suggestions/brainstorming.
 We try to attract people with a diverse set of interests, and encourage speakers to present at a very general, accessible level.

 So why are we doing this and why take part?
 In the best case scenario, this will lead to some interesting cross-disciplinary work among people in different fields and people may get some new ideas about their research.
 In the worst case scenario, a few people will practice their public speaking and the rest get together for a free lunch.